Year 6

 The first unit in science is ‘Classification’ where children will learn about comparing and sorting living things into groups, as well as creating their own branching keys.
 The second unit is ‘Evolution’ where children will look at the similarities and differences in offspring and how changes in living things have been made on Earth over a long period of time.

-Children are also excited about their upcoming residential to Willersley Castle, where they will experience all types of outdoor adventure activities, such as rifle shooting, grass sledging, climbing and axe throwing.
-What a fantastic term to look forward to!
+Children are also excited about their upcoming residential in November to Willersley Castle, where they will experience all types of outdoor adventure activities, such as zip-lining, rifle shooting and grass sledging.

-Summer Term 2023
+Summer Term 2025

 In English, we are reading the book Wonder by R.J.
 Palacio.
 We will also look at explanation texts before writing our own explanation based on our science topic – how we see things.
 We will also be writing a narrative based on the short film Alma.

-In PSHE the topics will be ‘Changes’, which will help prepare children for the massive change of leaving primary school and starting secondary school and ‘Growing up’ which links nicely with our RSE week at the end of June.
-In PE, children will develop their cricket skills in preparation for a cricket festival.
+In PE, children will develop their cricket and rounders skills as well as throwing and running for athletics.
 We also have other exciting sports events taking place this term, such as a dance workshop and sports day preparation.
-A very busy term ahead!

-Spring Term 2023
+Spring Term 2025

 The children in Year 6 are continuing to work hard in all areas of the curriculum.
 An outline of the learning which will take place in the spring term can be found here.
+Our Year 6 homework grid for Spring 1 can be found here.

 The main topic this term is World War II.
 Children focus on the effects of war on children and adults in England, looking at evacuees, the Blitz/ air raids, rationing, propaganda campaigns and the roles of men and women.
 This will also link to music where we will sing songs from this time period and art where children will use the work of Henry Moore to recreate their own World War II picture using charcoal and pastels.
 They will also create their own propaganda posters.